sangamsahai/Secure-Online-Banking-Application-in-ASP.NET-MVC-Architecture-using-Entity-Framework/README.md

 you may need to manually create the database, but the application will use the Entity Framework Code First mechanisms to create the required tables and populate them with a set of test data.

-The test data includes three customers:
+The test data includes three customers 123:
 Ken@email.com
 Sangam@email.com
 Jayson@email.com